 Sheriff vs Police Officer

+The difference between a sheriff and a police officer lies in the responsibilities each bear and how each is chosen.
 We all are aware of the police department and the officers in this department that patrol the city for law enforcement.
-But in some countries, there are other elected officials apart from police officers to perform this function of law enforcement.
+But, in some countries, there are other elected officials apart from police officers to perform this function of law enforcement.
 The purpose behind having a separate department for law enforcement is to enhance public safety and to promote law and order.
-The roles, duties, and functions of both sheriffs and police officers are clearly demarcated and both cooperate with each other in crime control and investigation.
+The roles, duties, and functions of both sheriffs and police officers are clearly demarcated, and both cooperate with each other in crime control and investigation.
 The situation becomes piquant sometimes as different states have accorded different responsibilities to sheriffs.
 This article will highlight the differences between sheriff and police officers to remove confusion from the minds of common people.

 • In US, a sheriff is a police officer but not all police officers are sheriffs.